 Yj,i = logxInside,ijxOutsidej,i Eq.
 1

-Where xInsidej,i and xOutsidej,i represent the mean performance metric (biomass, diversity, or richness) across replicate units inside or outside a MPA in a given year.
+Where xInsidej,i and xOutsidej,i represent the mean performance metric (biomass, diversity, or richness) across replicate units inside or outside an MPA in a given year.
 Taking the log of the response ratio reduces the variance and scales the response around zero, such that a value above zero indicates a positive effect of the MPA on a given conservation performance metric, while a negative value indicates greater performance outside the MPA.
 To account for sites where zeros occasionally occurred outside the MPA (precluding inclusion of those MPAs due to an undefined log response ratio), we added a small constant calculated as 10% of the mean of all values for a given ecosystem, year, MPA type (no-take or partial-take), and site type (inside or outside an MPA).
 We calculated the constant at this level to account for interannual variability, and because adding a random constant (e.g., 0.01), as opposed to a fraction of the mean of all sites, could inadvertently skew the response distribution in favor of either the inside or outside locations.

 2.3.
 Synthesis and inference framework

-We used two statistical approaches to assess the three metrics (biomass, diversity, and richness) of MPA conservation performance.
+We used two statistical approaches to assess three metrics (biomass, diversity, and richness) of MPA conservation performance.
 First, for species diversity and richness, we compared the distribution of the log response ratios for each ecosystem and evaluated significance using a two-sample t-test.
-This was the most appropriate form of analysis, since diversity and richness were calculated as a MPA-level effect size without associated unit variance.
-Therefore, the t-test evaluated whether the distribution of diversity or richness response ratios were significantly greater (inside MPA) or less than (outside reference location) zero.
+This was the most appropriate form of analysis, since diversity and richness were calculated as an MPA-level effect size without associated unit variance.
+Therefore, the t-test evaluated whether the distribution of diversity or richness response ratios were significantly greater (inside MPA) or less than (outside/reference location) zero.

 For biomass, we compared the log response ratio of total biomass for targeted and non-targeted fish species using a meta-analytic framework.
 We classified species a priori to our analyses using a combination of fisheries data from California and expert opinion for each ecosystem (Supplementary Information Table S1), and we did not impose a minimum size threshold, since size can vary by gear type.
 The null assumption is that non-targeted fish species should not respond (positively or negatively) to MPA implementation as a direct result of fishing activities, but act as a type of ‘control’ for variation in environmental conditions that may affect all species similarly.
-We infer that a stronger positive response of targeted species relative to non-targeted species, signifies the predicted effects of MPA protection.
+We infer that a stronger positive response of targeted species relative to non-targeted species signifies the predicted effects of MPA protection.
 We used a weighted random effects model in a meta-analytic framework to evaluate the effect of regulatory protection on fish biomass across the evaluated MPAs and ecosystems.
 This analysis was done using biomass as the focal performance metric because it contained both an effect size and associated unit variance for each ecosystem and MPA.
 The biomass effect size for each ecosystem at a given MPA was modeled as the log-ratio described in section 2.2 (eq.
 1).
 When data were collected within an individual MPA over time, we retained only the most recent results to reflect the longest duration of protection for a given ecosystem (Zupan et al., 2018).
 The within-study variance of each unique ecosystem-MPA combination was calculated as: